 Estate planning is a key part of ensuring that your assets are properly distributed after you’ve died.
 One of the many estate planning options available is to create a living trust in which you can put your assets and property.
 However the process for creating a living trust can vary from state to state, and Minnesota is no exception.
-If you’re just starting the process of planning your estate, it can be helpful to talk to a financial advisor.
-SmartAsset’s free tool can match you with advisors that fit your needs.
+If you’re just starting the process of planning your estate, a financial advisor could help guide you on important decisions for your family’s needs and goals.
+Here’s what you need to know about creating a living trust in Minnesota.

 How to Create a Living Trust in Minnesota

-- Sign your living trust in front of a notary.
+- Sign your living trust in front of a notary: You can find notaries in your area online or through your state’s database.

 What Is a Living Trust?